facussc24/Proyecto-barack/README.md

 - **AMFE persistence** – the AMFE pages store their data in `localStorage`.
 - **Data change event** – pages dispatch a `sinoptico-data-changed` event after updating the product tree so other modules can refresh their views.
+- **Cross-tab sync** – modifying the hierarchy in one tab refreshes any other open sinóptico pages thanks to the `storage` event.

 The product hierarchy is stored in `localStorage`.